Ryley Batt is one of the greatest wheelchair rugby players the world has ever seen.

 For a long time – 12 years, in fact – Ryley had avoided using a wheelchair.
 All he wanted was to be one of the boys, so he used a skateboard to get around instead.
 And were it not for a timely visit by two-time Paralympian Brad Dubberley to Ryley’s school in Port Macquarie, NSW, he may still be rolling around on four wheels.

-Four years later, he reached the Paralympic podium for the first time, and in 2012, he led the Australian wheelchair rugby team, the Steelers, to their first Paralympic gold medal.
-In the gold medal match alone, Ryley scored 37 goals against Canada and cemented his status as one of the world’s best wheelchair rugby players.
+Just three years after meeting Brad, Ryley made his Paralympic debut as the youngest ever wheelchair rugby player to compete at the Paralympic Games.
+He reached the Paralympic podium for the first time four years later at the Beijing 2008 Paralympic Games, and led the Australian wheelchair rugby team, the Steelers, to their first Paralympic gold medal in 2012.
+Incredibly, in the gold medal match alone, Ryley scored 37 of the …Read More